wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 Amazon EC2 instances.
 ```

-Wavefront supports an Amazon Web Services built-in integration that allows Wavefront to collect useful high-level metrics about ECS using the AWS CloudWatch API, but that's only part of your setup.
+Wavefront supports an Amazon Web Services [built-in integration](amazon_ecs.html) that allows Wavefront to collect useful high-level metrics about ECS using the AWS CloudWatch API, but that's only part of your setup.

+## Getting Started

 This guide provides detailed steps on how to install and configure the Wavefront ECS integration.
 After you complete these steps, the integration provides:

 - Monitoring of important CloudWatch metrics related to Amazon ECS.
 - Monitoring of detailed metrics about individual containers, services, and clusters running in your AWS ECS environment.

-## Requirements
+### Prerequisites

 - Access to Amazon Web Services.
 - Access to a [Wavefront proxy](proxies_installing.html) - Preferably running in AWS or a place accessible to your ECS instances.
 - Wavefront AWS integration - Parts of the ECS integration use CloudWatch metrics, which can be acquired by configuring the Wavefront AWS integration.

-## Configure AWS Integration
+### Configure the AWS Integration

 Set up the [AWS integration](integrations_aws_metrics.html).
 This allows Wavefront to collect useful high-level metrics about ECS using the AWS CloudWatch API.